pomubry/video-trimmer/README.md

 # Video Trimmer

-A simple video trimmer for Windows using FFmpeg, mpv and Node.js.
+A simple video trimmer for Linux using FFmpeg, mpv and Node.js.

 ## Requirements

+- xclip
 - Node.js
 - FFmpeg & FFProbe
 - mpv video player

 ## Setup

-- Install Node.js, FFmpeg, FFProbe, and mpv as your video player.
+- Install xclip, Node.js, FFmpeg, FFProbe, and mpv as your video player.
-- Make sure to add FFmpeg & FFProbe to Windows Path using Environment variables.
+- Make sure to add FFmpeg & FFProbe to your Environment variables.
-- Copy and paste the contents of the script folder into `%APPDATA%/mpv/scripts`.
+- Copy and paste the contents of the script folder into mpv's config directory. e.g. `~/.config/mpv/scripts`.
 - Make the /mpv/scripts folder if you dont have one yet.

 ## Usage

-Make sure to place the video file in the same directory as these files.
+Make sure to place the video file in the same directory as `index.js` & `timestamps.txt`.

 First, put the name of the video file including its extension at the top of timestamps.txt.
 Then list the timestamps of the video segments that you want to trim out on the next line moving forward. **Don't** leave empty lines.